 There was a debate too about expelling the Egyptian and Jewish worship, and a resolution of the Senate was passed that four thousand of the freedmen class who were infected with those superstitions and were of military age should be transported to the island of Sardinia, to quell the brigandage of the place, a cheap sacrifice should they die from the pestilential climate.
 The rest were to quit Italy, unless before a certain day they repudiated their impious rites.
 (Tacitus 2.85)

-The Island of Sardinia was west of Italy, nowhere near near Northern Africa or Western Asia.
-So were the Freedmen of this island the same as the Freedmen that rose up against Stephen?
+The Island of Sardinia was west of Italy, nowhere near Northern Africa or Western Asia.
+So, were the Freedmen of this island the same as the Freedmen that rose up against Stephen?
 It’s quite possible that Luke is referring to 3 groups of people, or that the Freedmen from Sardinia migrated after being expelled to the island.
-Some of the Jews were also later expelled from Rome who were partly made up of Freedmen.
+Additionally, there was a later expulsion of the Jews from Rome who were partly made up of Freedmen.
 Where they ended up in the diaspora is hard to know except that it appears that some ended up in Northern Africa and South West Asia (Turkey).